Bounteous17/testing-code-challenge/README.md

 ## Setup

-Use the recommended engine version if your are not running on Docker:
+Use the recommended engine version if your are not running on Docker.
+Anyway the engine version is configured at `package.json` -> `engines`.
 ```bash
 pnpm env use --global 20
 ```